This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Snake Plant (Sansevieria)

 Another great plant for your home.
 With a huge array, you can choose one to suit your mood.
-Not only that, this plant has been known to help clean the air in your home too.
+Also, this plant has been known to help clean the air in your home.

-They deal well in low light levels, and lack of water is no issue for them.
+They deal well in low light levels, and lack of water is no issue.
 They are as tough as old boots.
-If you want to increase plant numbers, the roots can be cut with a sharp knife and put into their own pot to grow on.
+If you want to increase plant numbers, the roots can be cut with a sharp knife and put into their pot to grow on.

 Like most plants in this list, the humidity in your home will be fine, but they need good, free-draining potting soil.